The Scenics: First lineup

 After finishing this recording, an ad placed in a music store found them drummer Brad Cooper, who stayed in the band till 1980.
 They began practicing four nights a week, a habit that would continue throughout that time.

 In the summer of 1977, Meyers dropped off a cassette for promoter Gary Topp at the New Yorker Theatre.
 The New Yorker was a rep cinema, and Gary and his partner Gary Cormier ("The Garys") had recently built a stage and begun to book bands, including the Ramones.
 Topp was excited by their recording and booked the Scenics to open for Talking Heads at The New Yorker on September 16, 1977.

 The Scenics began to play shows around town in August- at the Beverly Tavern, David's Discotheque, and a private party for a film producer.
 After the Talking Heads show, the Scenics returned to Mushroom Sound to record 6 songs with drummer Cooper's more robust style.
-Three of these songs were later released on “In The Summer”.
+Three of these songs were later released on In The Summer.

 Ken Badger playing at the Last Pogo, Dec 1978, Horseshoe Tavern Toronto.

 The Scenics continued to play shows at Toronto Punk venues.
 They played with the Viletones, Simply Saucer, The Demics, The Government, Telephone (punk from France) among others.
-In the spring of 1978 a live set and interviews were filmed for “Mystery Train”, a 30 minute Cable TV show.
-In the summer of 1978 The Scenics opened for The Troggs.
-In the fall of 1978 they recorded six songs at Kincke Sound, an 8 track studio.
-Four of these surfaced on “In The Summer”.
+In the spring of 1978 a live set and interviews were filmed for Mystery Train, a 30 minute cable television show.
+In the summer of 1978, The Scenics opened for The Troggs.
+In the fall of 1978, they recorded six songs at Kincke Sound, an 8 track studio.
+Four of these surfaced on In The Summer.

 The Last Pogo

-In December 1978 The Scenics played “The Last Pogo”, two nights that marked the end of promoters “The Garys” run at the Horseshoe Tavern.
+In December 1978 The Scenics played "The Last Pogo", two nights that marked the end of promoters "The Garys" run at the Horseshoe Tavern.
 The first night was filmed by Colin Brunton, and both nights were recorded by Toronto label Bomb Records.
-Brunton's 30 minute film “The Last Pogo”, featuring footage of seven bands from the concert (The Scenics perform Badger's “I Wanna Touch”) as well as interview footage, was premiered in September 1979 at a Toronto concert by The Gang of Four and the Buzzcocks.
-A live album of “The Last Pogo’, produced by Keith Elshaw, came out on Bomb Records in 1979.
-Two Scenics songs, “I Killed Marx”, and “In The Summer” are featured.
+Brunton's 30 minute film The Last Pogo, featuring footage of seven bands from the concert (The Scenics perform Badger's "I Wanna Touch") as well as interview footage, was premiered in September 1979 at a Toronto concert by The Gang of Four and the Buzzcocks.
+A live album of The Last Pogo, produced by Keith Elshaw, came out on Bomb Records in 1979.
+Two Scenics songs, "I Killed Marx" and "In The Summer" are featured.

-In March 1979 The Scenics went into Comfort Sound to record their first LP, produced by Elshaw.
+In March 1979, The Scenics went into Comfort Sound to record their first LP, produced by Elshaw.
 They recorded 10 originals and two covers.
 Seduced by hearing more fleshed-out arrangements recorded in an eight track studio, The Scenics decided to add a second guitarist.
 Mike Young, who they had played with once very early in their run, joins the band.

-Second Lineup
+Second lineup

-In January 1980 Brad Cooper leaves.
+In January 1980, Brad Cooper leaves.
 Mark Perkell, who Meyers first played music with when they were 14, comes in on drums.
 Young switches to bass and Badger and Meyers become full-time guitarists.